COVID-19 Frequently Asked Questions & DirectivesShelby County Health Department

 • Increase regular housekeeping practices for all areas to more than twice a day cleanings, including routine cleaning and disinfecting of surfaces, equipment, high-touch surfaces, work areas, break rooms, bathrooms, common areas, and any other areas of the work environment.

-• Limit the number of people who can enter a facility at any time to no more than 50% of listed occupancy and ensure that people inside can easily maintain a minimum 6-foot distance from each other at all times, except when necessary to complete a business transaction such as payment or delivery of goods.
+• Limit the number of people who can enter a facility at any time to no more than the number of people inside that can easily maintain a minimum 6-foot distance from each other at all times, except when necessary to complete a business transaction such as payment or delivery of goods.

 3. Safety Measures for Services and Businesses that require in-person interaction with the public or those who otherwise regularly welcome non-employees into their place of business

 (The following measures are required in addition to the requirements listed above for all businesses.)